fi2233fi/ecommerce-etl-powerbi-dashboard/README.md

 🛒 E-Commerce ETL Pipeline + Power BI Dashboard
 Project Overview
-This project demonstrates a complete end-to-end ETL pipeline using Amazon S3, Amazon Redshift, and Power BI to analyze and visualize e-commerce sales data.
-The process covers:
+This project demonstrates an end-to-end ETL pipeline using Amazon S3, Amazon Redshift, and Power BI to analyze and visualize e-commerce sales data.
+The process involves:

-Data Extraction from raw CSV files stored in S3
+Data Extraction from raw CSV files stored in Amazon S3

-Data Transformation in Redshift using SQL queries
+Data Transformation in Amazon Redshift using SQL queries

 Data Visualization in Power BI for business insights